 - The Station Chief is then required to interview the applicant to determine their abilities and aptitude.

 - A basic assessment evaluation consisting of map reading and other general information will then be given.
 (A score of 70% or higher is required to continue on with the evaluation.)

 - The physical agility assessment evaluations are the next step.
 This consists of a simulated rescue, hose drag/couple, ladder operations, joist walk, and forcible entry.
 These evaluations are timed and scored on a pass/fail basis.

 - The Coffey County Firefighters Relief Association requires that all new members comply with the insurance company's policy that requires a physical exam before providing them with life insurance coverage.

 - In most cases, the Firefighter's Relief/insurance medical exam may be used for a certified medical evaluation.
-However, Coffey County Fire District #1 does reserve the right to request another medical exam be completed by the fire districts own physician.
+However, Coffey County Fire District Number 1 does reserve the right to request another medical exam be completed by the fire district's own physician.
 This ensures the evaluation meets the district's requirements.

-- If the candidate's medical requirements has not or can not be certified, they shall be deemed unable to perform essential duties and will not eligible for membership in the fire district.
+- If the candidate's medical requirements have not or can not be certified, they shall be deemed unable to perform essential duties and will not eligible for membership in the fire district.

-Contact the Coffey County Fire District #1 Administrative Office if you are interested in becoming a part of our organization.
+Contact the Coffey County Fire District Number 1 Administrative Office if you are interested in becoming a part of our organization.